Dogwalker-kryt/Drive-Manager-for-Linux/README.md

 The GUI version will be in development if the Terminal based version funktions as it should!
 ## License

-This project is licensed under the MIT Licens., However, please note that if you redistribute or publish this software, you must give credit to the original author in your documantaion.
+This project is licensed under the GPL v3.0 Licens.
 See [LICENSE](LICENSE) for more details.

 ---